CURENT/dime/docs/source/index.rst

     Although the API calls you will be making for each DiME client are fundamentally the same, there are slight differences between them due to the differences in the languages.
-    To combat any possible confusion, references have been made for all three -- `MATLAB <./api/matlab.html>`_, `Python <./api/python.html>`_, and `JavaScript <./api/javascript.html>`_.
+    To combat any possible confusion, references have been made for all three.
+    -- `MATLAB <./api/matlab.html>`_, `Python <./api/python.html>`_, and `JavaScript <./api/javascript.html>`_.

+   +++

+    .. link-button:: api_reference
+            :type: ref
+            :text: To the API reference
+            :classes: btn-block btn-secondary stretched-link

     ---
     :column: col-12 p-3